gofynd/fdk-client-golang/documentation/APPLICATION.md

 Retrieves a list of suggestions for a given search query.
-Each suggestion is a valid search term that's generated on the basis of what is given in query.
-This is particularly useful to enhance the user experience in search.
-The given search query can be a partial name of any product, brand and category.
-For example, if the given search query `q` is _ski_ the relevant search suggestions returned might be a list containing _skirt_, _ski shoes_, __skin cream_ etc.
+Each suggestion is a valid search term that's generated on the basis of query.
+This is particularly useful to enhance the user experience while using the search tool.

 *Success Response:*

-Lists of autocomplete suggestions for the search query `q`.
-See example response below or refer `AutoCompleteResponse` for details
+Success.
+Returns a list autocomplete suggestions for the search query `q`.
+Check the example shown below or refer `AutoCompleteResponse` for more details.

 Schema: `AutoCompleteResponse`